 Though not an ‘official’ festival, cherry blossoms come out in early May.
-One of the best spots to see them is in Matsumae Park, with many different variations of cherry tree to soak up.
-Hokkaido-jingu is another great location.
+One of the best spots to see them is in Matsumae Park, with many different variations of cherry trees to soak up.
+Hokkaido-Jingu is another excellent location.

 Held in late May, Sapporo Lilac Festival, started in 1959, marks the end of winter and the start of ‘summer’ in Odori Park.
 Four hundred lilac trees in full bloom is a pretty cool sight to see!